Skip to main content

 Whitelist the Holistics’ IP address

-2. On Linux, you can set whitelist IP addresses through tools as UFW (Uncomplicated Firewall) or Firewall-cmd.
-See guideline of each tool for more information.
+2. On Linux, you can set whitelist IP addresses through tools such as UFW (Uncomplicated Firewall) or Firewall-cmd.
+See the guidelines of each tool for more information.

 Step 5: Create a dedicated User for the Holistics connection.